spietras/pytemplate/README.md

 ## Continuous Integration

 When you push changes to remote, different Github Actions run to ensure project consistency.
-There are defined workflows for testing on different platforms, deploying docs to Github Pages and testing Docker builds.
+There are defined workflows for:

+- testing on different platforms
+- deploying docs to Github Pages
+- testing Docker builds

 For more info see the files in ```.github/workflows``` directory and ```Actions``` tab on Github.

 Generally if you see a red mark next to your commit on Github or a failing status on badges in ```README``` it means the commit broke something (or workflows themselves are broken).

 ## Docker